Report a hate crime or incident

 • Denying people of the Islamic faith the opportunity to practise their faith values, free of harassment, fear of violence against them or fear of incurring discrimination and hatred against them.

-• Actions which perpetuate a climate of mistrust, fear and a sense of marginalisation about or within the Islamic community e.g. remarks by individuals and groups that can be made without fear of being held to account.
+• Actions which perpetuate a climate of mistrust, fear and a sense of marginalisation about or within the Islamic community for example, remarks by individuals and groups that can be made without fear of being held to account.
 Also use of print, social or electronic media to align and create fear and division surrounding the Muslim community.'

 Anti-Muslim prejudice working group